Observability is essential. It helps teams see how systems behave in production, detect incidents, investigate failures, and recover faster.

 Release confidence asks whether the team has enough evidence before customers are exposed.
 It uses code changes, tests, coverage, findings, manual risks, and rollout readiness.

-The output should be a release readiness verdict, not just more signals to interpret.
+The output should be a release call, not just more signals to interpret.

 The two should connect